sellersindustry/SherpaJS/README.md

 ### Deploy a Server
 Currently there are only two options for deploying servers.
-You can either build them locally (ExpressJS) or deploy to [Vercel Server].
+You can either build them locally (ExpressJS) or deploy to the [Vercel Platform](https://vercel.com/).

 > [!NOTE]